YashuBhat96/ByteTrack/README.md

 - **Face Detection**: YOLOv7 and Faster R-CNN configurations and weights.
 - **Bite Classification**: EfficientNet for feature extraction, followed by LSTM for sequential bite classification.
 - **Utilities**: Helper functions for video preprocessing, annotation, and data handling.
-- **Configuration Files**: YAML files for model paths, hyperparameters, and relative paths for easy integration.
+- **Configuration Files**: yaml or yml files for model paths, hyperparameters, and relative paths for easy integration.

 ## Getting Started
 ## Setup